Filtering¶

 Value: guanceyun

-# Only use * suffix matching, this scenario applies when the string prefix is fixed precisely and the latter part changes dynamically.
+# Using only suffix * matching, this scenario applies when the prefix of a string is fixed precisely and the latter part changes dynamically

 attribute:guance* // * matches yun

-# Only use ? matching, this scenario applies when only individual characters at fixed positions are updated dynamically.
+# Using only ? matching, this scenario applies when only a few characters at fixed positions are dynamically updated

 attribute:gua?ceyun // ? matches n